cserby/sdlc-qa-showcase/README.md

 for newly developed features to be quickly validated by manual checks performed by the developers, or even showcasing/demoing to project stakeholders.

+Acceptance testing should incorporate input and output validation on all external facing APIs.
+One useful technique I usually use is validation of API requests and responses towards established data shapes, by the means of using a strict serializer / deserializer library
+(e.g. [dataclasses-json](https://github.com/lidatong/dataclasses-json) in Python for JSON-based APIs).

 For release testing extra manual checks covering the lower risk user paths might be needed, in order to extend the coverage on the highest risks provided the automated regression set.
 The test definitions (checklists) for these activities should be stored in the same repository alongside the other project documentation.